-(1) Operators shall work with protected species observers (PSOs) to apply mitigation measures and shall recognize the authority of PSOs up to and including stopping work, except where doing so poses a significant safety risk to personnel.
+(16) Operators shall work with protected species observers (PSOs) to apply mitigation measures and shall recognize the authority of PSOs up to and including stopping work, except where doing so poses a significant safety risk to personnel.

-(2) Duties of the PSOs include watching for and identifying sea otters, recording observation details, documenting presence in any applicable monitoring zone, identifying and documenting potential harassment, and working with operators to implement all appropriate mitigation measures.
+(17) Duties of the PSOs include watching for and identifying sea otters, recording observation details, documenting presence in any applicable monitoring zone, identifying and documenting potential harassment, and working with operators to implement all appropriate mitigation measures.

-(3) A sufficient number of PSOs will be available to meet the following criteria: 100 percent monitoring of exclusion zones during all daytime periods of underwater noise-generating work; a maximum of 4 consecutive hours on watch per PSO; a maximum of approximately 12 hours on watch per day per PSO.
+(18) A sufficient number of PSOs will be available to meet the following criteria: 100 percent monitoring of exclusion zones during all daytime periods of underwater noise-generating work; a maximum of 4 consecutive hours on watch per PSO; a maximum of approximately 12 hours on watch per day per PSO.

-(i) All PSOs will complete a training course designed to familiarize individuals with monitoring and data collection procedures.
-This training will be completed prior to starting work.
+(19) All PSOs will complete a training course designed to familiarize individuals with monitoring and data collection procedures.
 A field crew leader with prior experience as a sea otter observer will supervise the PSO team.
 Initially, new or inexperienced PSOs will be paired with experienced PSOs so that the quality of marine mammal observations and data recording is kept consistent.
-Resumes for candidate PSOs will be made available for the FWS to review.
+Resumes for candidate PSOs will be made available for the Service to review.

-(4) Observers will be provided with reticule binoculars (7×50 or better), bigeye binoculars or spotting scopes (30×), inclinometers, and range finders.
+(20) Observers will be provided with reticule binoculars (7×50 or better), bigeye binoculars or spotting scopes ($30 \times$), inclinometers, and range finders.
 Field guides, instructional handbooks, maps, and a contact list will also be made available.

-(5) Observers will collect data using the following procedures:
+(21) Observers will collect data using the following procedures: